Monastir Governorate

-Monastir Governorate (ولاية المنستير Wilāyat Munastīr /ar/; Gouvernorat de Monastir) is one of the twenty-four governorates of Tunisia.
-It is situated in center-east of Tunisia.
+Monastir Governorate (ولاية المنستير; Gouvernorat de Monastir) is one of the twenty-four governorates of Tunisia.
+It is situated in the center-east of Tunisia.
 It covers an area of 1,019 km^{2} (393 mi^{2}) and has a population of 599,769 (2024 census).
 The capital is Monastir.
 The economy of the Monastir governorate is based primarily on agriculture (especially olive growing).
-86% of the land is reserved for agriculture.
+Eighty-six percent of the land is reserved for agriculture.
 However, it is industry that employs the most people.
-The governorate has approximately 1,200 industrial companies, most of which work in the textile sector and whose production is mainly directed towards European Union countries.
+The governorate has approximately 1,200 industrial companies, most of which work in the textile sector, mainly exporting to European Union countries.
 These factories are located mainly around Ksar Hellal and Bembla; these towns account for 83% of the region's industrial jobs.

 Administrative divisions

-The governorate is divided into thirteen delegations (mutamadiyat), listed below with their populations at the 2004 and 2014 Censuses:
+The governorate is divided into thirteen delegations (mutamadiyat), listed below with their populations at the 2004 and 2014 censuses: